rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 In version 2.2 APIs like Scanner would reset when you navigated between pages however, in 5.0 the APIs are not reset between page navigations, therefore if you have an application say with Page1 enabling barcode scanner with a callbackhandler, and then you navigate to page2 (no barcode scanner) - you should handle setting or disabling the barcode depending on the desired behavior.
 In 2.2 the barcode would have been disabled upon navigating to Page 2.
 In 5.0, the scanner is left in the previous state and it will be up to the application to control behavior on page load.

 ## Removed APIs
-The following API's have been removed from Rhomobile 5.0
+The following APIs have been removed from Rhomobile 5.0

 * [DateTimePicker](../rhodesapi/datetimepicker-api) - There are many HTML5 options available for this
 * [Airbeam](../rhoelements/airbeam)- Can be controlled via [System.runApplication](../api/system#mrunApplication)